dirceu/dirceu.github.io/content/posts/2025-05-02-learning-with-llms.md

 - Talking about it
 - Doing active recall on it
 - Committing it to long-term memory using spaced repetition (e.g. flashcards on Anki)

-LLMs are now so good that it's pointless (or at the very least counterproductive) to read any non-fiction without LLM assistance.

 ### How LLMs can help